Poetry Out Loud

 Each year, the South Carolina Arts Commission partners with the National Endowment for the Arts and the Poetry Foundation to bring the “Poetry Out Loud: National Recitation Contest” to South Carolina high schools.
 The program seeks to foster the next generation of literary readers by capitalizing on the latest trends in poetry—recitation and performance.

-Congratulations to Janae Claxton of Charleston, the first South Carolina student to win the National Poetry Out Loud competition!
+Congratulations to 2018 champion Janae Claxton of Charleston, the first South Carolina student to win the National Poetry Out Loud competition!
 (Pictured above with S.C.
 Arts Commission Executive Director Ken May.
 Photo credit: James Kegley/NEA.)
 Read more …

 Poetry Out Loud begins at the classroom level, with winners from each classroom advancing to a school-wide competition and then to regional competitions.
 Regional winners advance to South Carolina’s statewide competition.
 Ultimately, one student from each state will compete in the national finals in Washington, D.C.